What You Need to Know About CEFs (closed-end funds)

 - It can use the leverage to increase the yield, and, therefore, is very attractive to income-seeking investors;

-- It can be sold on discount to NAV (net asset value) or premium which can deviate widely.
+- It can be sold at a discount to NAV (net asset value) or premium which can deviate widely.
 While the mutual fund's share price is based on the net asset value of the portfolio, the stock price of a CEF fluctuates according to supply and demand and underlying values of CEF’s holding.

 - The CEFs are run by an investment adviser through a management team that trades the portfolio, and, for this reason, are usually charging hefty annual management fees that can reach as high as 3.0%;